ntpon/markdown-previewer/README.md

-# Random Quote Machine
+# Markdown Previewer

-A React app which allows users to read quotes and share to social network(twiter)
+A React app which allows users to create markdown and watch results in real-time

 [Live Demo](https://ntpon.github.io/markdown-previewer/)